ianozsvald/chess_llm_2026/README.md

 # Todo

+* integrate the check for a legal clean move
 * add unit test to make a full prompt in llm_openai module inc FEN and board

 # Notes